tywerbicki/SIMD_Practice/README.md

 ### reduce.cpp

 This program uses simd intrinsics to perform a summation reduction over a vector.
+This implementation generally executes 6-7X faster than scalar code using 32-bit registers.

 ### random_simd.c